A Regularized $(XP)^2$ Model: Introduction

-While a full quantum description of the regularized Berry, Keating and Connes\cite{berry:1999,connes:1999} $XP$ model is absent, some several modified $XP$ models with full quantum description are proposed.
-In 2011, Berry, Keating and Sierra showed that the quantization of classical Hamiltonian $H = x(p+1/p)$, and $ H = (x+1/x)(p+1/p)$ contain the smooth approximation of the Riemann zeros\cite{sierra:1,berry:2011}, and later Sierra generalized the Hamiltonians in terms of the family of Hamiltonians $H = U(x)p+V(x)/p$\cite{sierra:2012}, capturing the dynamics of a massive particle in a relativistic spacetime, with metrics informed by functions U and V. Subsequent works inspired by the $XP$ model have delved deeper into models associated with the Riemann zeros \cite{bender:2017}.
-In all above model, the dynamic variable $p$ appears as nonlocal functions of $p$, which are accommodated in conventional quantum mechanics..
+While a full quantum description of the regularized Berry, Keating and Connes $XP$ model~\cite{berry:1999,connes:1998} is absent, modified $XP$ models with classical Hamiltonians, such as $H = x(p+1/p)$ proposed by Sierra and Rodr¨ªguez-Laguna~\cite{sierra:1}, and $H = (x+1/x)(p+1/p)$ proposed by Berry and Keating~\cite{berry:2011}, have been introduced.
+The spectra predicted by these models are coincidence with the smooth approximation of the Riemann zeros, and later Sierra generalized the Hamiltonians in terms of the family of Hamiltonians $H = U(x)p+V(x)/p$~\cite{sierra:2012}, capturing the dynamics of a massive particle in a relativistic spacetime, with metrics informed by functions U and V. Subsequent works inspired by the $XP$ model have delved deeper into models associated with the Riemann zeros~\cite{bender:2017}.
+In all above models, the dynamic variable $p$ appears as nonlocal functions of $p$, which are accommodated in conventional quantum mechanics.

 In this paper, we propose a $(XP)^2$-like model, with classical Hamiltonian defined as $H=(x^2+a^2)(p^2+a^2)$.
 This model offers an alternative regularization to the traditional $XP$ model, where parameter $a$ acts as a regulator removing the singularities for $x,p$ near zero, thus, a discrete spectrum is expected after imposing quantization.
-Semiclassical estimation shows that the state density is proportional to $\log E$ in the high energy limit.
+Semi-classical estimation shows that the state density is proportional to $\log E$ in the high energy limit.
 The Hamiltonian in our model is local functions of $x$ and $p$, thus quantization of this model is straightforward, although it suffers from the operator ordering ambiguities.
 We explore multiple versions of the quantized Hamiltonian.
 Our numerical analyses depict minor spectral differences in high energy limit.
-Through variable transformations, we elucidate that both the classical Hamiltonian and its quantum counterparts can be framed within the standard Schr\" odinger equation with $\cosh^2$-like potentials.
+Through variable transformations, we elucidate that both the classical Hamiltonian and its quantum counterparts can be framed within the standard Schr\"odinger equation with $\cosh^2$-like potentials.
 We furnish numerical comparisons across various versions and interpret their physical implications.
+As all single degree of models such as the regularized $XP$ model~\cite{connes:1998,berry:1999}, and those models presented in~\cite{sierra:1,berry:2011,sierra:2012}, our single degree of model can only reproduce the average density of the Riemann zeros, but not their local statistical behaviour, arising from the randomness in high energy limit.